Mutual Assurance Officers in photo dated 1960.

 Mutual Assurance will insure only one house on each block.

-False.
 We are happy to insure multiple homes on a block.
-As long as each dwelling meets our underwriting criteria.
-This includes, but is not limited to, distance from a municipal fire hydrant, no overhanging trees, railings on steps and decks, and other necessary safety considerations.
+As long as each dwelling meets our underwriting criteria, which includes necessary safety considerations.

 Mutual Assurance insures only brick homes with slate roofs.

-False.
 Mutual insures all types of homes, condos, and apartments throughout Virginia.
-As ever, each dwelling must meet our underwriting criteria and the construction of the home determines the initial policy premium, as well as annual assessments.
+As ever, each dwelling must meet our underwriting criteria, and the home's construction and roof type affect the initial policy premium and annual assessments.

-False.
-Don’t expect to be able to file a claim to help offset the costs of maintenance or the cost of damage caused by a perceived lack of maintenance.
-For example, Mutual Assurance policies won’t cover issues related to:
+Don’t expect to be able to file a claim to help offset the costs of maintenance or the cost of damage caused by wear and tear, mold, or similar issues. a perceived lack of maintenance.
+Although we are proud of the broad coverage our Preferred Homeowners policy provides, it is generally intended to cover sudden and unexpected losses, and not routine home repair.

 I will pay little or nothing each year for coverage from Mutual Assurance.

-True and False.
 Unlike other insurance companies, Mutual Assurance issues a perpetual homeowners policy.
 This is a policy without expiration.
-Both parties agree to keep the policy in force without an expiration date as long as the conditions of membership are satisfied (subject to the provisions of the policy and the Society’s bylaws).
+Both parties agree to keep the policy in force without an expiration date as long as the conditions of membership are satisfied.
 As an FYI, other insurance companies issue policies that usually expire after a year, and then both parties renew it.

 With Mutual, at each policy “anniversary,” members are charged what we call an assessment.
 Set each year by the Board of Directors, these payments cover the ongoing costs of the Society and are based on a percentage of the policy premium.
-These assessments can be from 1% to 200% of the policy premium.
+These assessments can be from 1% to 200% of the policy premium but have held steady at between 20-22% for decades.

 The Board looks at the following to determine the annual percentage amount: